frederic-perez/AmE-dictionary/dictionary.md

 __motor coaches__ :two: A coach (also motor coach, often simply called a bus) is a type of bus used for conveying passengers on excursions.
 __motorized scooter__ _Police said they know who stole a motorized scooter that belonged to a local woman with limited mobility._
 __mover and shaker__ A person who wields power and influence; _"a shaker of traditional beliefs"; "movers and shakers in the business world"_
-__muddle__ :two: _v_ Bring into a disordered or confusing state. _Syn_ confuse, mix up, jumble, jumble up, disarrange, disorganize, disorder
+__muddle__ :three: _v_ Bring into a disordered or confusing state. _Syn_ confuse, mix up, jumble, jumble up, disarrange, disorganize, disorder
 __muggles__
 __mum__ _adj_ Silent. _So far, the White House has been mum._
 __mundane__